LorenzatoMattia/HuKit/.github/ISSUE_TEMPLATE/🐞-bug-report.md

 ---
-name: bug_report.md
+name: "\U0001F41E Bug Report"
-about: "\U0001F41E Bug Report"
+about: Report a bug you encountered while using the software
 title: Bug
 labels: bug
 assignees: LorenzatoMattia